aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/comparison/feature-specific-considerations.md

 ### VPC Templates
 !!! note "convert-config warning message"
-    _The VPC ${vpcItem.name} in OU ${ouKey} is set to deploy \'local\' in each account.
+    _The VPC ${vpcItem.name} in OU ${ouKey} is set to deploy 'local' in each account.
 You need to add a vpcTemplate to your configuration to keep the same behavior for new accounts in this OU._

 In ASEA you can define a VPC at the OU level with a `local` deployment.
 This can be used with dynamic or provided CIDR ranges.